satyambnsal/vicinity/README.md

-# Vicinity - Private Location-Based Reviews
+# Vicinity: Anonymous reviews from verified visitors.

+**Vicinity: Privacy-first location reviews where users prove presence without revealing identity or exact coordinates – the private Yelp that lets you verify without exposing.**

-Vicinity is sort of a Private Yelp, privacy-focused mobile application that demonstrates the potential of zero-knowledge proofs for location-based services.
+Vicinity is a privacy-focused mobile application that demonstrates the potential of zero-knowledge proofs for location-based services.
 Users can post anonymous reviews for restaurants, landmarks, and attractions while cryptographically proving they visited the location - all without revealing their identity or exact whereabouts.

 ## Core Features